 but God knows that as soon as you eat of it your eyes will be opened and you will be like divine beings who know good and bad.” ~ Gen. 3:1-4

 But we have no characteristics that establish our innate superiority to other animals.
 “In God’s image” can refer to a role God gave us, to rule as God’s representatives on earth.
-But that doesn’t mean our fellow travelers are forgotten or are lesser beings.
+That doesn’t mean our fellow travelers are forgotten or are lesser beings.

-The story in the first three chapters of Genesis tells us repeatedly that all life is blessed and that this is a world of plenty, not scarcity.
+The story in the first three chapters of Genesis shows God repeatedly blessing life.
+The stories imagine a world of plenty, not scarcity.
 In this world of abundance, each creature has its birthright.

-Despite the serpent’s grandiose idea of its own and the humans’ divinity and superiority, both it and the the humans are, after all, animals.
-They are fellow creatures within this amazing, abundant and often unruly creation where everything is interconnected and the actions of one affect the rest.
+Despite the serpent’s grandiose idea of its own and the humans’ divinity and superiority, both it and humans are, after all, animals.
+They are fellow creatures within this amazing, abundant, and often unruly creation where everything is interconnected and the actions of one affect the rest.

-Ruling as God’s representatives is a status that can be revoked as well as given.
+Ruling as God’s representative is a status that God can revoke as well as give.
 This is a theme that will recur throughout the Torah story.
 Our work as gardeners bears fruit only as long as we are mindful of our place and role in this beautiful world.

 And now, because everything is interconnected, the animals’ story moves forward with our own human story.

 For more on the theme of relationship in the creation story, see this earlier post, Torah Ecology: Bereishit (Gen 1:1-6:8).